Dieter von Holtzbrinck Ventures

-We are looking for entrepreneurs and their brilliant ideas.
-We want to be there when technologies call entire industries into question.
+We look for entrepreneurs and their brilliant ideas.
+We want to be there when technologies disrupt entire industries.
 Since 2014, we have seen this as both an opportunity and a challenge.
-Today, DvH Ventures is one of the most active early-stage investors in Europe managing various venture capital funds from its offices in Cologne and Vienna.
+Today, DvH Ventures is one of the most active early-stage investors in Europe, managing several venture capital funds from its office in Cologne.

 Our story began with our first venture capital fund and the significant backing of publisher Dieter von Holtzbrinck.
-We focused our early stage investments on publishing-related, digital business models and supported startups from then on not only with funding, but also with an enormous media reach of the publishing groups Handelsblatt, Tagesspiegel and DIE ZEIT.
+We focused our early-stage investments on publishing-related, digital business models, supporting start-ups not only with funding but also with the enormous media reach of the Handelsblatt, Tagesspiegel and DIE ZEIT publishing groups.

-This fund was soon followed by a dedicated investment fund with a focus on Fintechs and InsurTechs and fund investors from the banking and insurance industries.
-Thanks to the business-related media, we were able to build up one of the most successful FinTech portfolios with such stars as LIQID, Compeon or Nect.
+The fund was soon followed by its own investment fund focusing on fintechs and insurtechs, with investors from the banking and insurance sectors.
+Thanks to the business media, we were able to build one of the most successful FinTech portfolios with stars such as LIQID, Hypatos and Nect.
 Both funds are now disinvesting.

-Today, we operate two independent and very active early-stage investment funds.
+Today, we run two independent and very active early-stage investment funds.
 With DvH Ventures Fund III, our Digital Tech Fund, we have been investing primarily in deep tech and education startups since 2017.
-This enabled us to attract the founders and potential of companies such as LiveEO, StudySmarter, Masterplan or buynomics at an early stage.
+This has enabled us to get involved at an early stage with the founders and potential of companies such as LiveEO, StudySmarter, Masterplan or buynomics.

-We invest in ideas whose success we believe in.
-We are building successful investment clusters including but not limited to the fields of digital health, education or financial services and will stay hungry for more digital innovations.
-These can be ideas in artificial intelligence, enterprise software, Internet of Things and Big Data.
-The same applies to mobility, energy or the future of work.
+We invest in ideas that we believe will succeed.
+We are building successful investment clusters, including but not limited to digital health, education or financial services, and will remain hungry for more digital innovation.
+These could be ideas in artificial intelligence, enterprise software, the Internet of Things and big data.
+The same goes for mobility, energy or the future of work.

-On the other hand, some of our most successful startups are those with ideas that we hadn't even thought of yet.
-So, if you want to pitch convincing ideas that don't come from the areas mentioned above – we'd ❤️ to hear about them.
+On the other hand, some of our most successful startups are those with ideas we haven't even thought of yet.
+So if you've got a compelling idea that's not in one of the above areas, we'd ❤️ to hear about it.